-The Catholic Defender: The Breaking of the Bread
+The Catholic Defender: The Breaking of the Bread, The Last Supper

-On September 16, 2007 while deployed to Iraq, I was preparing a number of Soldiers who were going to receive their first Holy Communion.
+On September 16, 2007 while deployed to Iraq, I was preparing nearly 100 Soldiers who were going to receive their first Holy Communion.
 I wrote this piece:

 This morning went very well, but it had a couple of twists!
 It begins when one of the Candidates arrives with their sponsor.
 Being cordial, I simply asked him how long he had been in Iraq.
 He responded that he had been here almost 9 months.
 I asked him what Mass he went to because I never seen him before.